 - Stockport Council has just completed one major road scheme.
 It was a year behind schedule and is likely to break air pollution laws: Bumpy Airport Road (new article);

 - Poison air is the biggest killer on the roads.
 The Bypass would make it worse (new article);

 - We have news of what’s happening; and not-so-new news.

 - The latest Bypass plans are from 2006 – but only published in 2017: We have added notes to copies of the plans.
 The source is the Council’s 2006 plans pages 1-9 of Appendix 1 of the Strategic Business Case (which can be magnified for detail).

-- The Business Case published last year outrageously spun, selected and distorted information to foist an expensive and destructive road on us: see our review of the information appendices and our (lengthy) comments on the main document and on its information appendices.
+- The Business Case published last year outrageously spun, selected and distorted information to foist an expensive and destructive road on us: see our review of the information appendices and our (lengthy) comments on the main document.

 Architect James Dyson has modelled the northern part of the A6-M60 route to show that the land bulldozed would be greater than the official plan shows.
 The illustration above is his view of the junction next to Dial Park School.
 The yellow areas show cuttings and earthworks according to the plan; the dark green areas are further areas of land that will need to be taken.
 See all of James’ model.

 Some sources used on this website: